-We now discuss the three classes of variable selection methods that helps solving the empirical minimum-variance parametric portfolio problem in eq.
-(4) in situations in which the number of predictors can exceed the number of data points.
-Three major classes of variable selection procedures are considered: regularization methods, Bayesian methods and ensemble methods.
+We will now discuss the three classes of variable selection methods that help solve the empirical minimum-variance parametric portfolio problem in eq.
+(4) in situations where the number of predictors can exceed the number of data points.
+The three major classes of variable selection procedures considered are regularization methods, Bayesian methods, and ensemble methods.